dustin10/kaftui/README.md

 * `scrollFactor` - Determines the number of lines to scroll the record value panel with each keypress.
 * `exportDirectory` - Specifies the directory on the file system where exported records should be saved.
+* `maxRecords` - Maximum number of records that should be held in memory at any given time after being consumed from the Kafka topic.